Plantcraft

 Community and connection with plants through art, craft, food and medicine.

 PlantCraft is a 6-month, arts-based immersion into the world of plants where we learn by making and doing.
-We’ll explore local plant ecology through an arts-based lens, carving with local wood, crafting herbal remedies, weaving with plant fibers and much more.
+We’ll explore local plant ecology through an arts-based lens, exploring land-based artistic mediums like wild basketry, carving with local wood, crafting herbal remedies, botanical dyes and inks, and much more.
 Each session, you’ll be introduced to local species of plants and trees and their use in a variety of projects.

 Using plants for food, medicine, utility and adornment are practices both ancient and timeless.
 In this program, you’ll be invited to reconnect with skills that have been woven into our cultures, histories, and bodies for generations.
 Whether you’re an experienced artist or curious crafter, PlantCraft is designed to help you carve out time each month to nurture your creativity, on the land, in good company.